 Yeah.

-And you know, one of the directions that we're going, we're doing a lot with our veterans.
+And, you know, one of the directions that we're going, we're doing a lot with our veterans.

 Oh, wow.

-That's just incredible, uh, incredible bike.
+That's just incredible, incredible bike.

-I love that because it actually shows what happens when you take something that's hard and then you you mold that.
+I love that because it actually shows what happens when you take something that's hard and then you mold that.

 Yeah.

-Um how do people find you on Twitter?
+How did people find you on Twitter?

 Do you know what your Twitter handle is?